 Producer, Think Out Loud

-Julie Sabatier is a producer for OPB’s Think Out Loud.
-She is also the creator and host of the public radio show Destination DIY, which airs on OPB.
-Before joining the Think Out Loud team, Julie worked as the staff writer for Just Out.
-She has reported for Willamette Week and her radio work has appeared on The Splendid Table, NPR News and Free Speech Radio News.
+Julie joined the Think Out Loud team in 2008.
+She is the creator and host of the public radio show and podcast Rendered.
+Previously, Julie worked as the staff writer for Just Out.
+She has reported for Willamette Week, and her radio work has appeared on The Splendid Table, NPR and 99% Invisible.
 She also served as podcast producer for Bitch Magazine.

 Julie graduated from Oberlin College with a bachelor’s degree in English.
 She grew up in Baltimore, Maryland.